 During the exam, patients lie on their backs on an exam table with arms above the head.
 They must hold their breath briefly as the pictures are being taken.
 For a short period of time, the body may be covered by a scanner, but the scanner is open at the back and front so that the patient can see out.
 The technologist is always able to see and hear the patient during the 5-minute procedure.

 Lung cancer is the number one cause of cancer-related deaths in the United States.
 This disease is responsible for more deaths annually than breast, prostate, and colorectal cancers combined.
 In the United States, the lifetime risk of developing invasive lung cancer is 1 in 17 for men and 1 in 18 for women.

 It is estimated that over 80% of lung cancers could be cured if detected at an early stage.
 Unfortunately, only 15% of lung cancers are caught at this stage, making the 5-year survival rate for all stages of lung cancer 20%.
-Catching lung cancer in an early stage while it is still localized to the lungs is essential.
+Catching lung cancer in an early stage while it is still localized to the lung is essential.
 A person's chance of survival decreases when the tumor grows to be 3 cm or more.
-If the cancer spreads to areas of the body outside the lungs, the survival rate is only 3%, compared with 48% if the cancer is just in the lungs.
-CT lung screening is extremely capable of detecting lung nodules as small as 2 or 3 cm.
-By catching malignant tumors when they are still small, they can be removed before disease spreads to other areas of the body.
+If the cancer spreads to areas of the body outside the lungs, the survival rate is only 5%, compared with 70% if the cancer is detected early.
+CT lung screening is capable of detecting lung nodules as small as 2 or 3 mm.
+By catching malignant tumors when they are still small, they can be surgically removed before disease spreads to other areas of the body.

 Who Should Have Lung Screening?

 The US Preventive Services Task Force, National Comprehensive Cancer Network, American College of Chest Physicians, American Society of Clinical Oncology, American Cancer Society, American Thoracic Society, and the American College of Radiology recommend lung screening for individuals between 55 and 74 who have any of the following risk factors: